nandlalushir/order-tracking/README.md

-This repo contain source codes for a React Material-Table CRUD application with RESTful API Data.
+This repo contain source codes for a React Table CRUD application with RESTful API Data.

+## Below some of the features are vailable
+ Create
+ Edit
+ Delete
+ Search
+ Re-ordered records

 ## Available Scripts